Want to keep up with the latest from Seattle Central? Sign up and don't miss a thing.

 Rising to opportunity

 Scherer starts at an opportune time for the academy.
 Maritime industry employers like the Washington State Ferries face a shortage of deckhands due to an aging workforce, as recently reported by the Seattle Times.
-To help train the next generation of mariners, SMA began reoffering its U.S. Coast Guard-approved Marine Deck Technology Program again last fall.
+To help train the next generation of mariners, the Seattle Maritime Academy began re-offering its U.S. Coast Guard-approved Marine Deck Technology Program again last fall.

 This one-year program trains students for employment as Able-Bodied Seamen, who are responsible for loading vehicles, manning lifeboats, handling lines and knots and assisting mates/captains.
 The starting salary for graduates of this program is nearly $50,000 per year, with many opportunities for graduates to rise in rank and earn more.